butavicius/movieit/README.md

 ### Platforms

-- :heavy_check_mark: Andoid - tested, runs OK
+- :heavy_check_mark: Andoid - Tested, runs OK
-- :white_check_mark: iOS - who knows?
-Did not test.
+- :white_multiplication_x: iOS - Did not test.
+Who knows?

 ## What does it do?